indygreg/PyOxidizer/docs/status.rst

 The readline and curses support for the standalone Python distributions is currently not great.

-First, the non-GPL ``libedit`` version of the Python ``readline`` extension may not work on Linux.
-So if you want a non-GPL binary that uses the ``readline`` extension, you may be out of luck until this is fixed.

-The bigger issue is with terminal database support.
+The main issue is with terminal database support.
 The ``ncurses`` library needs to know how to load a ``terminfo`` database so it knows which features a terminal supports.
 Without this database, terminal interaction can be wrong or unexpected.
 For example, pressing the *backspace* key could advance